Keeping Cool in Style: Summer Health and Fashion Tips for Dogs with Canine Expert, Dr Emma

 dog out for daily dog walk

-A properly fitted ID tag with current contact information is essential for your dog’s recovery if they get lost.
-As a responsible dog walker, monitor your surroundings, maintaining a safe distance from other dogs and wildlife to avoid conflicts.
+A properly fitted ID tag with current contact information is essential.
+Depending on where you go for walks, when appropriate, maintain a safe distance from other dogs and wildlife.

 dog resting whilst out for long walk